-1965 The TUC Congress passes a resolution reaffirming "its support for the principles of equality of treatment and opportunity for women workers in industry, and calls upon the General Council to request the government to implement the promise of 'the right to equal pay for equal work' as set out in the Labour Party election manifesto"
+1965 The TUC Congress passes a resolution reaffirming "its support for the principles of equality of treatment and opportunity for women workers in industry, and calls upon the General Council to request the government to implement the promise of 'the right to equal pay for equal work' as set

 1968 Ford women sewing machinists start their struggle for equal pay which leads to the passing of the Equal Pay Act 1970.
 An amendment to a motion on equal pay is passed calling for TUC affiliates to support any union taking strike action for equal pay.
 The TUC holds a one-day conference on equal pay in November.